justinchoi001/operations-qa/documentation/Learning Watir.md

 Having these at the top of each of your scripts will allow you to run commands from the Watir-webdriver and Watir-scroll API.

 ##Browser
-If you're familiar with using selenium-webdriver, then some of these commands might look familiar to you.
-To start a new driver session, here's are some examples (using "browser" as our variable name):
+If you've used selenium-webdriver before, then some of these commands might look familiar to you.
+To start a new driver session, here are some examples (using "browser" as the variable name):
 ``` html
 browser = Watir::Browser.new :firefox
 browser = Watir::Browser.new :chrome